Codecademy/docs/content/javascript/concepts/setTimeout/setTimeout.md

 ---
 Title: 'setTimeout'
-Description: 'setTimeout is a function serviced globally by the window object provided by the user's browser.'
+Description: setTimeout is a function serviced globally by the window object provided by the user's browser.
 Subjects:
   - 'Web Development'
   - 'Computer Science'